 Individual Development Accounts (IDA)

-Vantage West partners with the nonprofit Earn to Learn program, which helps low-income Arizona residents save for college.
+Vantage West partners with the nonprofit Earn to Learn program, which helps low-income individuals save for college.
 Qualified students enrolled in Earn to Learn can open an Individual Development Account (IDA).
 With an IDA, you set a monthly savings goal with a financial counselor and start saving.
 Meanwhile, Earn to Learn applies an 8X match to your savings.
 These funds are then applied to your chosen college or university’s tuition.

 IDAs can only be opened by students who have applied to and been enrolled in the Earn to Learn program (and meet the requirements).